SaeedTaghavi/CS/docs/Chap03.md

 !!! info ""
     The semantics of RPCs allows a client to invoke a procedure on a remote host as it would invoke a procedure locally.

-!!! note "stub"
+!!! note "Stub"
     The RPC system hides the details that allow communication to take place by providing a stub on the client side.

-!!! note "marshal"
+!!! note "Parameter marshalling"
-    Parameter marshalling involves packaging the parameters into a form that can be transmitted over a network.
+    Packaging the parameters into a form that can be transmitted over a network.

 Procedure of RPCs: